Canon 10D vs Zeiss ZX1

 |Leica V-LUX 5||2360||n||3.0||1240||swivel||Y||1/4000s||12.0||Y||Y|

 |Panasonic FZ1000 II||2360||n||3.0||1240||swivel||Y||1/4000s||12.0||Y||Y|

 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the ZX1 does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the ZX1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 10D writes its imaging data to Compact Flash cards, while the ZX1 uses an internal SSD.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the ZX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.